Backpacking Saint Lucia

 A reasonably wide variety of prices are in evidence, yet Saint Lucian hotels have good reputations for service and comfort, meaning that many of those on offer represent very good value.
 The Landera was recently voted the best hotel in the world by Conde Nast, but for those on a tighter budget (which judging by the Landera’s prices should be plenty), options remain plentiful.
 Hotels such as the Villa Beach cottages at Castries meet all but the most extravagant requirements.

-Though many choose to stay self-catering or half-board, all-inclusive deals are becoming an increasingly popular for holidays in Saint Lucia.
+Though many choose to stay self-catering or half-board, all-inclusive deals are becoming increasingly popular for holidays in Saint Lucia.
 The island has a small number of hostels, of which the Bibs International Backpackers hostel comes with a seal of approval.
 Camping is also available at the Anse la Liberte.

-Entry Visas for Saint Lucia
+Helpful links for backpacking in Saint Lucia

-Saint Lucia Hostels
+- Saint Lucia Tourist Board

 There you have it, the ultimate Saint Lucia backpacking guide.
 We hope you have found all the information you need for backpacking around Saint Lucia.